Federal Budget -> October 24, 2017 Fall Economic Statement

 Further changes announced:

 - move forward on restricting income sprinkling effective for 2018 and subsequent taxation years, simplify the proposed measures, and provide greater certainty as to their application.
-Revised draft legislation to be released later this fall.
+Revised draft legislation has been released - see Small Business Tax Changes.

 - limit the benefit of investing passively in private corporations, including an annual threshold of $50,000 of passive income.
 Details of proposed rules to be released in Budget 2018.